NZ Journal of Ecology

 Four types of manuscripts are considered:

 • Review Articles.
 These are critical overviews of topics likely to be of general interest to the readership of the Journal.
 Prospective authors considering writing such an article should contact the Scientific Editor in advance with a brief proposed outline.
-Maximum length is 20 printed pages.
+Maximum length is 20 printed pages (ca 7000–8000 words, including references, tables and captions).

 • Research Articles.
 These are conventional research papers.
-Maximum length is 15 printed pages unless prior approval from the Scientific Editor is obtained.
+Maximum length is 15 printed pages unless approval is obtained from the Scientific Editor.

 • Short Communications.
 These are shorter research papers and have a maximum length of 5 printed pages.